 In general, using salt to clean your oven gives you a natural product that is abrasive and non-toxic.
 You can simply mix a little salt and water to make an odorless paste that will cut through grease and grime.

 When you take the time to clean your oven, there are a variety of products and methods available.
-However, many of these products contain harsh chemicals that can be harmful to both you and the environment.
+However, many of these products contain harsh chemicals that can be harmful to both you and the environment such as Butane and Sodium Hydroxide.
 That’s where salt comes in as a natural and non-toxic alternative.

 Benefits of Using Salt

-• High Temperatures: Salt can withstand high temperatures, making it ideal for use in ovens and other appliances that get hot.
-It won’t break down or lose its cleaning power, even when exposed to high heat.
+- High Temperatures: Salt can withstand high temperatures, making it ideal for use in ovens and other appliances that get hot.
+It won’t break down even when exposed to high heat, so if a little residual salt doesn’t get wiped out of the oven during the cleaning process, it won’t be a hazard.

 And it’s not just ovens.
 Salt pastes can be used to clean all sorts of areas of your home.
 You can even add essential oils like lavender or citrus to help freshen up your kitchen, bathroom, or other areas.